trkin/trk_datatables_js/README.md

 # eventual remove from package and node_modules
 yarn remove trk_datatables
 yarn link trk_datatables

+# when you are done, you should use npm version, not local
+yarn unlink trk_datatables
+yarn add trk_datatables
 ```

 For icons we used http://fontello.com/ `npm install fontello-cli -g` and open a